Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Conclusion

 Seizures in dogs are a severe affliction that requires much attention for your dog’s health and safety.
-Changing your dog’s diet may help reduce seizures, so we chose Nom Nom Fresh Dog Food for our best overall dog food for seizures.
+Changing your dog’s diet may help reduce seizures, so we chose The Farmer’s Dog for our best overall dog food for seizures.
 In our opinion, the best dog food for seizures for the money is American Journey.
-Pet parents with a bit of extra spending money can rely on our choice for the best premium dog food for seizures, Orijen Original!
+Pet parents with a bit of extra spending money can rely on Nom Nom!

 Featured Image Credit: Przemek Iciak, Shutterstock